-This is where outsourcing and co-sourcing comes in.
-A recent survey showed that over 60% of managers regarded 24×7 support a crucial requirement when considering any form of outsourced / co-sourced arrangement (ahead of flexibility and cost).
+This is where outsourcing and co-sourcing come in.
+A recent survey showed that over 60% of managers regarded 24×7 support as a crucial requirement when considering any form of outsourced / co-sourced arrangement (ahead of flexibility and cost).

 Co-sourcing: supplementing your internal IT team with external resources to provide additional capacity, coverage or specialist systems support.